oleole39/prebuild-app/README.md

 - **Pro**: Build process (could be made) auditable (build log, time, file checksum availables).
 - **Con**: Additional maintenance work for the YunoHost project.
 - **Con**: Potential additional infrastructure costs for the YunoHost project.

+## To-do list
+- [ ] Harmonize with @Josue-T script for synapse which is already in production so that we ideally have a single common template to make it easier for packagers.
+- [ ] Add support for multi-arch apps
+- [ ] Tweak YNH core to offer a choice at install between prebuilt archive (if available) or local build.